amidaware/trmm-docs/docs/functions/scripting.md

 ### Alert Failure/Resolve Actions

 Scripts can be triggered when an alert is triggered and resolved.
-This script will run on any online agent and supports passing the alert information as arguments.

 For configuring **Alert Templates**, see [Alerting](./alerting.md)